Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Fitment challenges on modern front ends

-In urban environments, dual row bars can feel excessive for everyday use.
+In urban environments, dual row bars can feel excessive for everyday use within many 4WD accessories Australia setups.

 Single Row vs Dual Row: Side-by-Side Comparison